kskalvar/aws-eks-pipeline-quickstart/README.md

 https://github.com/kskalvar/aws-eks-pipeline-quickstart
 ```

-## Checkout aws-kube-codesuite from the aws-samples github
+## Checkout aws-kube-codesuite from github
 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

 On the instance you have kubectl configured, checkout the codesuite repo from github.